How Mobile Apps are becoming the next big thing in Education?

-She wants to become a doctor and science she says is her favourite subject.
-It is unfortunate however that the school has only one science teacher who apart from teaching 8 different classes is also overburdened with a lot of official government work, for which he has to for several days in a year travel to places outside the village.
+She wants to become a doctor and science, she says, is her favourite subject.
+It is unfortunate however that the school has only one science teacher.
+That teacher apart from teaching 8 different classes is also overburdened with a lot of official government work.
+For that work, he has to travel for several days in a year.
 With this scenario and also no other way to guide Revathy on what it would take her to become a doctor, her aspiration may just end up being an unfulfilled dream.

 When it comes to rural India, considering the challenges of our rural school system, a tablet or a mobile with the most suited learning applications can become an anywhere, anytime classroom.
 Unlike school, a mobile application is available round the clock and one does not have to worry about any schedules.

 Having established a strong case on why apps can truly transform the way students in rural areas can learn, it is to be noted that learning through app is not intended to be a unique educational method but rather to complement the other areas of studies such as class, multimedia videos, books etc.

 At iDream Education, through our learning management system, we continuously capture student-wise tablet usage and learning data across all our iPrep Digital Library– TABLAB implementation locations.
 When we look at the data for the type of content viewed by the students, apps have always held the highest percentage.
 And the same is true for all the year round.
 When we look at the rural education ecosystem, the biggest challenge is to make the child engage with learning.
 It is important for them to have fun while doing it.
 How do we ensure that a child proactively wants to learn?
 Because that is one feeling which can bring about the transformation which we are all seeking.

 Clearly, fun and engaging learning applications will form the pivot.
 Around that, the fundamentals of personalised and life-shaping learning will be centred.

 How do you think children around you are reacting to learning through mobile applications?

 Watch Now – Best learning videos for 1st to 12th class